 2. Are you taking action?

 Too many companies go into hibernation when times are tough.
-As you rework your business plan, consider including these steps to help show the proactive actions you’re taking to build market share:
+As you rework your business plan, include these steps to help show the proactive actions you’re taking to turn around your business.

 3. How will your project impact the business?